Brian-Pob/warframe-relic-lfg/README.md

   - require user to input number of open slots
   - Eventually add refinement as an option
   - User creates post, post shows up in /posts

+The *Best* way to implement accounts would be to make sure username matches Warframe username.
+Kind of like how warframe.market does it.
+But that's a lot of work.
+Def overkill since no one is gonna use this lol.

 ## Acknowledgements